arashnm80/arashnm80.github.io/handbook/shame.md

 title: Shame
 ---

-Am I ashamed becuase I'm not who I want to be or because I'm not who society says I have to be?
+Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?